Home / Destinations / Japan / A Hakodate Itinerary – The Best Things to Do in Hakodate

 Many of Hakodate’s main sights are within walking distance of each other, but there are times when you’ll need to use public transport to get around the city.

-There are two tram lines in Hakodate that connect Motomachi and the main bay area with the rest of the city.
 Both trams follow much of the same route and separate at Jujigai; route 2 then heads south towards Cape Tachimachi, whilst route 5 continues north towards the Foreigner’s Cemetery.

 IC cards from any of Japan’s major cities, such as Pasmo, Suica or Icoca, can be used on Hakodate’s trams.